AlexanderPaulStevens/Quantifying-Explainability/README.md

  We would like to thank the authors for the high quality code that allowed to fastly reproduce the provided work.
 Secondly, we acknowledgde the work provided by https://github.com/renuka98/interpretable_predictive_processmodel architecture to create the long short-term neural networks with attention layers visualisations.

+### Preprocessing files

+- dataset_confs
+- DatasetManager
+- EncoderFactory

-The .XES files are downloaded from:
+In the Feature Selection file, the original .XES files are used.
+These can be downloaded from:

 - BPIC2017: https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884
 - TF1: https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249
 - BPIC2015: https://data.4tu.nl/articles/dataset/BPI_Challenge_2015_Municipality_2/12697349/1

+### The final folders contain the figures and plot from the original paper.